Myanmar junta strips shadow govt members of citizenship

-BANGKOK (AFP) - Myanmar's junta has revoked the citizenship of several members of an opposition government dominated by Aung San Suu Kyi's toppled administration, it said on Saturday (March 5).
+BANGKOK • Myanmar's junta said it has revoked the citizenship of several members of an opposition government dominated by Ms Aung San Suu Kyi's toppled administration.

 The NUG has since been declared a "terrorist" organisation by the junta.